CovertLab/WholeCellEcoliRelease/README.md

 export PYTHONPATH="/path/to/wcEcoli:$PYTHONPATH"
 ```

-In your cloned `wcEcoli` directory, to set up the proper python environment, run:
+In your cloned `wcEcoli` directory, to compile cython plugins and any C functions with python bindings, run:

 ```bash
 make compile